mehmetseckin/fitview/README.md

     ```

 3.  **Set up Environment Variables:**
-    *   This project likely requires Supabase and Fitbit API credentials.
+    *   This project requires Supabase and Fitbit API credentials.
 You'll need to set up a Supabase project and a Fitbit application.
     *   Create a `.env` file in the root directory and potentially within the `supabase/functions` directories.
     *   Populate the `.env` files with necessary variables like:
         *   `VITE_SUPABASE_URL`